Rotary Youth Exchange builds peace.

 What are the rules of Rotary Youth Exchange?

 The rules of Rotary Youth Exchange include several "Don't's," which encompass illegal and harmful activities and things which may threaten the program.
 Rotary Youth Exchange also includes several "Do's," which are just as important to youth exchange as the "Don't's."
-These rules require the exchange student to proactively engage with gratitude, curiosity, flexibility, kindness, and a sense of service and purpose.
+These rules require the exchange student to engage proactively with gratitude, curiosity, flexibility, kindness, and a sense of service and purpose.

 A major infraction of the rules, for example, engaging in illegal activities and/or activities which negatively reflect on the student and the program, will be grounds for immediate release from the program and return.